Texas Forensic Science Commission

 CFE Instructions and Requirements

 Forensic Analysts and Technicians will report all of their CFE over the two-year license period at the time of renewal (up to 60 days prior to the expiration of the license).
-CFE cannot be reported outside of a renewal application.
+CFE can be reported anytime during yoru license period by logging into the Forensic Science Commission's licensing system.
 For instructions on reporting CFE, follow our instructions posted in the link above.

-To renew a forensic analyst or technician license, licensees must complete a Commission-sponsored mandatory legal and professional responsibility update by the expiration of each two-year license cycle as provided by the Commission.
+To renew a forensic analyst or technician license, licensees must complete the Commission-sponsored mandatory legal and professional responsibility update by the expiration of each two-year license cycle as provided by the Commission.
 Forensic Technicians are not required to complete any other continuing forensic education requirements.
 Mandatory legal and professional responsibility training topics may include training on current and past criminal forensic legal issues, professional responsibility and human factors, courtroom testimony, disclosure and discovery requirements under state and federal law, and other relevant topics as designated by the Commission.
-The course may be accessed during the 60-day renewal period after a licensee begins his or her renewal application.
-The course can also be accessed anytime by visiting the TopClass catalog and typing "Legal" in the search bar.
+The course may be accessed and completed anytime during your license term.

 All forensic analysts are be required to satisfy the following Continuing Forensic Education Requirements: